4nd3r/mkosi-intune/README.md

-Running `make` without arguments will build Ubuntu 22.04 image with `mkosi`, install it to standard `systemd-nspawn` locations, enables container startup on boot and starts the container.
+Running `make` without arguments will build Ubuntu 22.04 image with `mkosi`, install it to standard `systemd-nspawn` locations, enables container startup on boot (seems to be broken) and starts the container.

 ## Use